ACE Functions

 is set to1000

-, then a thousand tuples are compared per job across tables.--output
+, then a thousand tuples are compared per job across tables.-o

 specifies the output type;choose fromjson